mpiedrav32/mpiedrav32/writings/writings-2024.md

 I tried myself in August-September 2005, but I guess I'll have to wait for an opportunity to become extinct myself.
 In fact, my very existence might be a threat to other humans, due to my deeply ingrained pessimism and bleak perspective about life and existence.

+# Design of experiments

+I felt particularly worthless while waiting for our turn for presenting a project proposal in design of experiments.
+Suddenly, I perceived the perversion and wickedness of what higher education in computer science actually means.

+By themselves, theoretical aspects and practical applications of statistics seem like a reasonable foundation for every future engineer.
+However, in the real world, an experiment proposal is a high-yield weapon against their creators.
+Every methodological error, every missing consideration, every mishap, every typo or wrong equation term is a trigger.

+Professors often advise that external criticism about one own's academic work is not to be taken personally.
+But I could perceive raw evil seeping through every observation: an abstract eugenics program to root out potential graduates unsuitable for real-world capitalism.

+The suicide crisis in academia is completely understandable to me.
+Triggering events during a term make me ponder about how to effectively kill myself: what kind of knife to use to stab my heart, how to handle the blade to slit my throat wide open, how to avoid being rescued before my brain runs out of oxygen.

+But it's only a collateral damage in the academic-industry complex.
+Suicides are mourned and promptly forgotten, as the pipeline of suitable graduates must keep running.
+Humans are merely a disposable tool for industrial production.